Probate Q&A Series

 1. Detailed Answer

 When you name a beneficiary on a payable-on-death (POD) or transfer-on-death (TOD) account, you create a nonprobate transfer.
 You hold legal title during your lifetime.
 When you die, the financial institution pays the funds directly to your named beneficiary.
-The account never becomes part of your probate estate.
+The account generally does not pass through your probate estate.

 In North Carolina, TOD registration for securities follows the Uniform TOD Security Registration Act (Chapter 41D of the North Carolina General Statutes).
 Under this law, a security registered TOD passes automatically to the beneficiary upon the owner’s death.
 See N.C.
 Gen. Stat.
 Chapter 41D.

-For bank deposit accounts, credit unions and other depository institutions rely on contract law and Uniform Commercial Code provisions.
+For bank deposit accounts, credit unions and other depository institutions rely on contract law and account agreements.
 When you complete the POD form provided by the bank, you name one or more beneficiaries.
 At your death, the institution pays the balance to those survivors upon proof of death (typically a certified death certificate).

-Because the funds transfer directly to your beneficiary, they avoid the delay, fees and public filings associated with probate.
-Creditors generally must present their claims to the institution or to the beneficiary within the allowed period, rather than opening a formal probate proceeding.
+Because the funds transfer directly to your beneficiary, they often avoid the delay, fees and public filings associated with probate.
+Creditors may still be able to reach nonprobate assets in some circumstances under North Carolina law, but that does not necessarily require the institution to receive claims directly or a formal probate proceeding to be opened solely for that account.

 Key legal points under North Carolina law:

-• You can change or revoke the designation at any time by filing a new form with the institution.
+• You can change or revoke the designation at any time by complying with the institution’s procedures.
 See N.C.
 Gen. Stat. § 41D-6 (revocation of TOD security registrations).

-• If a named beneficiary dies before you or disclaims the gift, the account typically reverts to your estate unless you name a contingent beneficiary.
+• If a named beneficiary dies before you or disclaims the gift, the result depends on the account agreement, the registration, and whether you named a contingent beneficiary.

 • The transfer takes effect only on your death.
-The beneficiary gains no right to the funds while you are alive.
+The beneficiary gains no ownership rights in the TOD security while you are alive.

 2. Key Points to Remember